Asana/ruby-asana/README.md

 ## Usage

-First, you'll need to create an instance of `Asana::Client` and configure it with your preferred authentication method (see the Authentication section below for more complex scenarios) and other options.
+To do anything, you'll need always an instance of `Asana::Client` configured with your preferred authentication method (see the Authentication section below for more complex scenarios) and other options.